ToneFinance/alpha/fulfillment-engine/README.md

 ### For Each Deposit

-3. **Token Calculation**: Calculates underlying token amounts based on basket weights:
+3. **Token Calculation**: Calculates underlying token amounts based on basket weights fetched from the vault
-   - WETH: 33.33%
-   - UNI: 33.33%
-   - AAVE: 33.34%
-4. **Approval**: Approves each underlying token for the vault to spend
+4. **Approval**: Approves each underlying token for the vault to spend (once per token with max approval)
 5. **Fulfillment**: Calls `fulfillDeposit()` with the calculated amounts
 6. **Confirmation**: Waits for transaction confirmation and logs success